sidrakshe28/ShadowMan/README.md

  # What is this?
-  A npm pacakge for non-designers to get perfect shadows every time for their images.
+  A npm package for non-designers to get perfect shadows every time for their images.

   # Installations
-   ` npm i ShadowMan --save`
+   ` npm i shadowman --save`

   ````
   import { ShadowMan} from 'ShadowMan';